khawla-k-banydomi/schedulerapi/doc/MS5_Design and test of a microservice.md

 Differences

-Polka adheres to the Express syntax in terms of request and response format, with an object containing request information and another containing response information that we can modify (req, res).
+Polka adheres to the Express syntax in terms of request and response format, with an object containing request information and another containing response information that can be modified (req, res).
 In the case of Koa, everything is contained within an object known as the "context" (ctx).
 As we can see, there is no distinction in Polka between the router that manages the routes and the application or server (the routes hang directly from the application).
 In the case of Koa, if we have a module (which is not included in the framework's core) to create a router and manage the routes.
 We have a method allowedMethods () in the router Koa that will allow the application to detect which methods and routes are defined in order to throw the corresponding error if the client departs from the established routes.
 In general, Koa has more support (due to a larger community) and framework-specific plugins (body-parsers, json, loggers, etc.), whereas Polka does not.
-In terms of performance, some small benchmarking tests were carried out using the tool wrk.
+In terms of performance, some small benchmarking tests were carried out using the tool.
 In general, both performed quite similarly in the executions carried out.

 Conclusions and options